Machine-Learning to Trust: Examples

 It can be easily checked that if $c>\theta ^{2}/4$, there exists no solution to (\ref{example n=1 condition}).
-Thus, a necessary and sufficient condition for the existence of MLEQ that exhibit trust is $c\leq \theta ^{2}/4$.
+Thus, a necessary and sufficient condition for the existence of trust-sustaining MLEQ is $c\leq \theta ^{2}/4$.
 Thus, perhaps surprisingly, cooperation is harder to sustain when the cost of cooperation $\theta $ is \textit{low}.